hcsalmon1/TypeGo/Code Examples.md

 Methods are written inside the struct.
 Again the Struct name can be omitted after '='
-Structs object names will be based on the first letter of the struct.
+Structs object names will always be self.
-So: Person -> p, Game -> g, Settings -> s
-You are still required to write this before member variables.
-I originally made it automatic but it created a lot of bugs.

 **Enums:**